isso-comments/isso/docs/docs/contributing/documentation.rst

    ^^^^^^^^^^^^^^^^

-Use sub-heading only if necessary - if you need this many levels of headings, maybe the content chould better be spread out across multiple articles
+Use sub-heading only if necessary - if you need this many levels of headings, maybe the content would better be spread out across multiple articles

 **Referencing other sections:** (see `:ref:`__)